 Any clinical trial may fail to produce results satisfactory to the FDA.
 Preclinical and clinical data can be interpreted in different ways, which could delay, limit or prevent regulatory approval.
 Negative or inconclusive results or adverse medical events during a clinical trial could cause a clinical trial to be repeated or a program to be terminated.
 In addition, delays or rejections may be encountered based upon additional government regulation from future legislation or administrative action or changes in FDA policy or interpretation during the period of product development, clinical trials and FDA regulatory review.
 Failure to comply with applicable FDA or other applicable regulatory requirements may result in criminal prosecution, civil penalties, recall or seizure of products, total or partial suspension of production or injunction, as well as other regulatory action against our potential products, collaborative partners or us.
-Additionally, we have no experience in working with our partners in conducting and managing the clinical trials necessary to obtain regulatory approval.

 Outside the United States, our ability to market a product is contingent upon receiving a marketing authorization from the appropriate regulatory authorities.
 The requirements governing the conduct of clinical trials, marketing authorization, pricing and reimbursement vary widely from country to country.
-At present, foreign marketing authorizations are applied for at a national level, although within the European Union, or EU, registration procedures are available to companies wishing to market a product in more than one EU member state.
+At present, foreign marketing authorizations are applied for at a national level, although within the European Union (EU), registration procedures are available to companies wishing to market a product in more than one EU member state.
 If the regulatory authority is satisfied that adequate evidence of safety, quality and efficacy has been presented, a marketing authorization will be granted.
 This foreign regulatory approval process involves all of the risks associated with FDA clearance.